 If conjugated verbs appear on the TPF, ignore utterances where that verb is used when awarding a mark.
-It is recommended that teachers check the TPF before the candidate is tested so that all conjugated verbs and/or codes can be deleted.
+The same applies to the use of codes, for example a drawing of an eye to represent hay (Spanish).
+It is recommended that teachers check the TPF before the student is tested so that all conjugated verbs and/or codes can be deleted.

-Visuals on TPFs are permitted for the last time in June 2011 and must not appear on TPFs in June 2012 and beyond.
+Visuals on TPFs are not permitted in June 2012 and beyond.